semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ### Function arguments as sources

-To specify that some argument of a function must be considered a taint source, simply write a pattern that matches that argument:
+To specify that an argument of a function must be considered a taint source, simply write a pattern that matches that argument:

 ```javascript
 pattern-sources: